 We examine the burgeoning development cluster in the northern reaches of Germany

-[This feature originally appeared in the February edition of Develop magazine, which you can download here, or view on iPad here.
-This issue is also available freely at this week's Casual Connect Europe.]
+[This feature was published in the February 2013 edition of Develop magazine, which is available through your browser and on iPad.
+This issue was also available freely at 2013's Casual Connect Europe.]

 In a bustling port city in Western Europe a revolution is happening.
 The products are digital and the brands largely unknown – at least to English-speaking audiences.But the growth they’ve spurred is real.

 This is Hamburg, one of Germany’s most densely populated areas, where games companies are generating the kind of growth that prompts even the most disinterested of politicians and critics to sit up and take notice.

 More than 150 development studios and games-related companies have set up shop in the region, which is already famed as Germany’s media and banking core.
 By mid 2013, the games sector in Hamburg is expected to account for 4,500 jobs.

 Dubbed the “harbour of the games industry”, Hamburg is home to developers such as Goodgame Studios, Fishlabs and Xyrality.
 They’ve made their mark in online and social with the very games that have been subject to derision for years.
 Whether you accept the products they make or not, it is the infrastructure behind this explosion that makes it all the more curious.

 “It’s funny because free-to-play and browser games development has been smiled at for such a long time, while the British game industry – developing mainly console titles with triple-A budgets – has been considered the poster child of European games development,” says Marius Follert, CEO of Farbflut Entertainment.

 “Through the rise of connected devices and the acceptance of free-to-play in the West, this alleged handicap is now turning out to be a big plus in terms of experience and player base in the face of change that this industry is going through.”